Arrangements of Pseudocircles: On Circularizability

 Subsequent to the theorem, we present several direct consequences such as the $\exists \mathbb{R}$-completeness of circularizability.
 The complexity class $\exists \mathbb{R}$ consists of problems, that can be reduced in polynomial time to solvability of a system of polynomial inequalities in several variables over the reals, and lies inbetween $\NP$ and $\PSPACE$.
 Further background on $\exists \mathbb{R}$ can be found in~\cite{Matousek2014,SchaeferStefankovi2017}.

 In Sections~\ref{sec:non-circ5} and~\ref{sec:non-circ6}, we present the full classification of circularizable and non-circularizable arrangements among all connected arrangements of $5$ pseudocircles and all digon-free intersecting arrangements of $6$ pseudocircles.
 With the aid of computers we generated the complete lists of connected arrangements of $n\leq 6$ pseudocircles and of intersecting arrangements of $n\leq 7$ pseudocircles.
-The respective numbers are shown in Table~\ref{table:numbers}.
+For the class of arrangements of $n$~great-pseudocircles, the numbers were already determined for $n\leq 11$ \cite{Knuth1992,AichholzerAurenhammerKrasser2001,Krasser2003,AichholzerKrasser2006}.
+The respective numbers are shown in Table~\ref{table:numbers} (cf.\ sequences \href{http://oeis.org/A288568}{A288568}, \href{http://oeis.org/A296406}{A296406}, and \href{http://oeis.org/A006248}{A006248} on the OEIS~\cite{oeis}).
 Given the complete lists of arrangements, we used automatized heuristics to find circle representations.
 Examples where the heuristics failed had to be examined by hand.

 Computational issues and algorithmic ideas are deferred until Section~\ref{sec:computer-part}.
 There we also sketch the heuristics that we have used to produce circle representations for most of the arrangements.
 The encoded lists of arrangements of up to $n=6$ pseudocircles and circle representations are available on our webpage~\cite{scheucher_website}.
 Section~\ref{sec:computer-part} also contains asymptotic results on the number of arrangements of $n$ pseudocircles as well as results on their flip-graph.